Ready to take on new challenges and break into exciting, cutting-edge fields?

 Facilities – The Advanced Research and Innovation Robotics Lab

-MSD-RAS students will utilize Penn’s new Advanced Research and Innovation Robotics Lab facility that houses state of the art industrial robots and experienced staff.
-The new facility includes 2 x ABB IRB4600-60 robots that provides a flexible production space for individual and team-based robot production.
-Considerable investment in auto-tool changing capabilities enables an extensive range of production activities to be undertaken with minimal set-up time such as robotic milling, additive manufacturing, sheet-metal bending or robot hot-wire cutting.
-ARI facilities also include other industrial robots, 3d printers, pre and post-production work spaces and equipment for supporting fabrication and robot tooling development.
-Students in the MSD-RAS will be trained to utilize the ARI industrial robots, and it is expected that a considerable amount of their design-research is developed through robotically fabricated prototypes and the development of robot programs and/or end-effector tools.
+MSD-RAS students utilize Penn’s ARI Robotics Lab facility that houses state-of-the-art industrial robots and experienced staff.
+The facility includes several ABB and UR robots and provides a flexible production space for individual and team-based robot production.
+Considerable investment in auto-tool changing capabilities enables an extensive range of production activities to be undertaken with minimal set-up time such as robotic milling, additive manufacturing, sheet-metal bending, or robot hot-wire cutting.
+The Robotics Lab also houses several high-performance 3D printers, pre and post-production work spaces and equipment for supporting fabrication and robot tooling development, such as a large cubical kiln.
+Students in the MSD-RAS are trained to utilize industrial robots and other equipment, and it is expected that a considerable amount of their design-research is developed through robotically fabricated prototypes and the development of robot programs and/or end-effector tools.

 Program Viewbook